Raimona National Park

 Raimona National Park is located in extreme western part of Assam, India.
 It is spread across Gossaigaon and Kokrajhar subdivisions of Kokrajhar district of Bodoland Territorial Region.

 History

 Raimona National Park was initially recommended as Ripu-Chirang Wildlife Sanctuary being part of Ripu Reserved Forest and Chirang Reserved Forest being adjacent a part of it was also mooted to be within.
-Those were made owing to its significance for conservation of Asian elephants, gaur or Indian "bison" and golden langur, all of which have large populations in the area.
+Those were made owing to its significance for conservation of the Asian elephant, gaur and golden langur, all of which have large populations in the area.

-Raimona National Park was declared a national park on 5 June 2021 by the announcement of the Chief Minister of Assam on the occasion of World Environment Day at Gandhi Mandap, Guwahati.
-On 9 June 2021, its national park status was announced in Assam Gazette Notification no.FRW.02/2021/27 dtd.
-8 June 2021.

-It is a part of a contiguous forest patch with an area of 422 km2 covering the northern part of the notified Ripu Reserve Forest with 508.62 km2, which forms the westernmost buffer to Manas Tiger Reserve in the foothills of Eastern Himalaya Biodiversity Hotspot.

 Geography

-Raimona National Park is located in the Himalayan foothills.
-Its boundary is marked by the Sankosh River in the west, along the border between West Bengal and Assam, Saralbhanga River in the north and east, and part of Ripu Reserve Forest on the south.
+Raimona National Park forms a transboundary contiguous forest patch with Bhutan's Phibsoo Wildlife Sanctuary and Jigme Singye Wangchuck National Park.
+Both form part of Indo-Bhutan Transboundary Conservation Area and have been recognised by both national governments in 2010.
+It also serves as buffer to Manas National Park and Buxa Tiger Reserve.

 Biodiversity

 Flora

 Raimona National Park harbours 380 varieties of plants and orchids.